gkoberger/BugzillaJS/README.markdown

 DEVELOPING THE ADD-ON (OSX Only!)
 -------------------------------------------------------------------------------

-BugzillaJS requires Omnium (cross platform pagemods), and can be installed like this:
+BugzillaJS requires Omnium (cross browser pagemods), and can be installed like this:

     mkdir omnium